If you haven’t already, read Part 1 of this series.

 The 1925 National Match Program exhorted smallbore shooters to attend the matches and it worked as 104 competitors shot the National Individual Smallbore Championship in a 15 mph nine o’clock wind.
 Like the wind, competition was stiff, but Thomas Imler held hard and emerged the National Smallbore Champion.

-Ups and downs Captain Wotkyns and Coach Kahrs led a Dewar Team which shot 7791 to defeat the British, giving the U.S. their ninth consecutive victory.
+Captain Wotkyns and Coach Kahrs led a Dewar Team which shot 7791 to defeat the British, giving the U.S. their ninth consecutive victory.
 With the Dewar safely in hand, the 1925 smallbore championships came to a successful conclusion.

 Amid a booming economy, the federal government inexplicably decided that 1926 was a good year to tighten its belt.
 The War Department was forced to cut National Matches funding.
 The NRA rallied―hosting a reduced National Match at Sea Girt in New Jersey.
 The truncated schedule meant that no national individual smallbore title would be awarded so all competitors focused on the Dewar Match.
 Unfortunately, high winds kept the scores down.
 The U.S. lost the Dewar for the first time since 1913.